Greene-Lab/FluxPFMWorkshop2026/README.md

 Many are tempted to look at individual specific networks using lower amounts of data.
 This is understandable given the cost and challenges of collecting PFM data.
 However, here we will demonstrate how smaller amounts of data may provide a random snapshot, rather than a more stable representation of an individual's functional connectivity, and therefore add some "noise" to network organization.

 We will repeat the network-connectivity comparisons, but this time using substantially less data.
-We will now compare 5, 10, and 15 minute samples of the same individual's data with their network maps (dereived from their whole session) to emphasize how less data may not give a stable idea of connectivity.
+We will now compare 5, 10, and 15 minute samples of the same individual's data with their network maps (derived from their whole session) to emphasize how less data may not give a stable idea of connectivity.

 ### Hands on steps